-The survey results are based on 1,000 telephone interviews among ICAEW Chartered Accountants covering a range of UK sectors, nations, regions and company sizes, ensuring a representative picture of the UK economy.
-The latest quarterly findings are based on the period 16 January to 23 March 2023.
+The survey results are based on 1,000 telephone interviews among ICAEW Chartered Accountants covering a range of UK sectors, regions and company sizes, ensuring a representative picture of the UK economy.
+The latest quarterly findings are based on the period 27 March to 23 June 2023.

 Business confidence in the West Midlands

 The Business Confidence Index for the West Midlands has risen to +9.4 in Q2 2023, sitting comfortably above both the historic norm for the region (+4.6) and the average for the UK (+6.1).
 Business sentiment in the West Midlands is, however, likely to be fragile given the challenging environment.

 Annual domestic sales growth is high in the West Midlands, both in historical terms and when compared to the UK average, at 5.3% in Q2 2023.
 Companies in the region expect the rate of increase to quicken in the next 12 months, reaching 5.7%, continuing to outpace the UK as a whole.
 Export sales in the region are weaker, up just 1.8%, year-on-year, in Q2 2023.
 That notably lags the UK average, but businesses in the West Midlands are more positive about exports over the next 12 months, expecting a rise of 3.9% ‒ marginally behind the UK average.